brandyquinlan/PAIR/README.md

 ---
 ## Method and Approach
 ---
 This project was a collaborative effort between the listed contributors.
-This section will walk through the brainstorming process we underwent to create our final product, Pair.
+Using Agile software development techniques and version control, we adapted to changes in our end product by always aiming to choose the most lightweight, user-friendly option.

 One of the most important parts of a collaborative project is setting, following and regularly comparing against a User Story and Acceptance Criteria.
 Pair's build criteria is listed as follows: